 Carriers know that shippers are mostly in the dark; they know comparing rates with competitor rates is difficult.
 For instance, compare the overall structure of a FedEx and UPS agreement.
 Many times the overall structure of a UPS contract is entirely different.
 Alternatively, the carrier sends the shipper addendum after addendum to an existing agreement.
 With all of this taken into consideration, consider bringing on an expert like Refund Retriever to organize your agreement data and requirements.
 Level the playing field.

 Misunderstanding your own business requirements

 Another reason your UPS spend is higher than it should be is that you do not fully explain your shipping characteristics.
 Therefore, UPS or FedEx cannot present the best price if you cannot precisely outline your requirements.

 If you do not measure shipment volumes by service, spend, and zone, composing a clear view of your business for another carrier proposal is challenging.
 Many shipment-specific details go into pricing.
 This includes particular service types, package properties, accessorial, and other surcharge requirements.

 It’s these details that ultimately shape the pricing carriers can propose.
 Therefore, the more precise, the better.
 Also, it is essential to describe how your business may be developing in the future.
 Shipping patterns, new products, and added locations will change the agreement pricing application.

-How often does your company refresh employees that make the final decision on what carrier or service to use for an order?
-Recently we uncovered over$10,000 worth of additional service charges for one client.
+How often does your company refresh employees who make the final decision on what carrier or service to use for an order?
+Recently we uncovered over $10,000 worth of additional service charges for one client.
 Upon questioning the logistics director for the usage of the service, his answer was honest but unsurprising.
 He stated that the shipping department had not been told to fix it.

 Your UPS spend is higher than it should be, not just because of a bad UPS agreement, but could be the result of poor choices.
 Similarly, many shippers are paying for service levels not needed, like Next Day Air, when Ground will get it there just as quickly.